kubernetes/community/contributors/design-proposals/termination-reason.md

 1. pre-stop handlers will not contain complicated or long running business logic.
 The logic associated with container cleanup will be executed by the container's entry point during the container's configured termination grace period.
+1. Termination reason is a general string that can be associated with an ObjectMeta at that time of deletion.
+Currently, it only has semantic meaning with respect to the graceful deletion of individual Pods.
+We do not, at this time, propose to implement controller assisted propagation of termination reasons from one API object to another (e.g Setting a termination reason for a ReplicaSet which the controller will then propagate to its Pods).
+Such considerations will be deferred to future work.

 ## Requirements